-The end of the year is upon us, and January 2017 will see the fourth edition of the Veganuary campaign that started in the UK but is now available internationally.
+The end of the year is upon us, and January will see another edition of the Veganuary campaign that started in the UK but is now available internationally.
 Veganuary is an example of campaigns that ask people to go vegan for a specific amount of time.
 In this post, I offer two reasons why I think campaigns like these are great.
 After that, I suggest some ideas for experiments.

 Two benefits of temporary pledge campaigns